 - I volunteered at the “Exploring Your Universe” event at UCLA on November 17, 2014.
 Allison Fritts-Penniman and Johnathan Chang organized two great booths for the EEB department: a strawberry DNA extraction using soap and rubbing alcohol and a marine invertebrate touch-tank.
 During my shift, I taught children ages 4-18 about the concepts of DNA and the genetic code and led them through the simple extraction process.

-In Spring 2014 and 2015, my colleagues and I participated in EmpowHER STEMDAY and DNA Day at UCLA.
-We taught middle and high school children about Darwin’s Finches, resource partitioning and evolution using a game in which the students tried to collect different sized objects using a variety of tools (mimicking the beaks of Darwin’s finches).
-Our booth was featured in CBS’s coverage of the event.
+Every spring, my colleagues and I participate DNA Day (and the EmpowHER STEMDAY in 2014 and 2015) at UCLA.
+We teach middle and high school children about Darwin’s Finches, natural selection and niche partitioning using a game in which the students tried to collect different sized objects using a variety of tools (mimicking the beaks of Darwin’s finches).
+The students then examine real bird specimens from UCLA’s Dickey Collection and test their own powers of observation.
+Our workshop was featured in CBS’s coverage of the event.

 - At the Harvard Museum of Comparative Zoology, I designed an